 There is direct train service from Manchester Airport every half hour during peak times on the First TransPennine Express, a trip of 70-90 minutes.
-Liverpool is only a bit over two hours from London Euston station, with frequent departures on Virgin Trains.
+Liverpool is only a bit over two hours from London Euston station, with frequent departures on Virgin Trains to Lime Street Station.
 For information and bookings of trains and coaches try the Trainline website.
 For an overview of all UK rail services see National Rail.

-National Express coach company has a bus station on Norton Street, not far from Liverpool City Center.
+National Express coach company has a bus station at 44 Norton Street, not far from Liverpool City Center.
 Trips from London take 4-5 hours, and from Manchester Airport, about an hour.

 The downtown area is fairly compact, so do as the locals do and set to it on foot.
 Buses and trains can get you around town and to outlying sights.
 Merseyrail, the local commuter rail system, has Moorfields Station by the Gay Quarter with service on both the Northern (blue) and Wirral (green) lines.
 A third, the City Line (red), from Lime Street Station on the Wirral Line, has service to Wigan and Manchester, among other cities, operated by Northen Rail.

 Arriva Bus is one of several companies with service throughout the region.
 See Mersey Travel for the full scoop on bus, train and ferry routes, schedules and fares, including the City Line trains to Blackpool, a gay-popular seaside resort, about 90 minutes away.